 Frequently Asked Questions

-I am a member.
-When will I receive my 2018 Field Trip Guidebook?
+I just became a member online.
+When will I receive my 2019 Field Trip Guidebook?

 Some trips in the Guidebook each year are indicated as fundraisers.
 Are they tax deductible?

 Yes, there are some select trips where a portion, or majority, of the trip fees are tax deductible.
-In early December I will send you a letter in the mail, or an email you can print out, to use as a receipt for your tax filing.
+If your Field Trips are eligible, I will send you an email in early December that you can print out, to use as a receipt for your tax filing.
 We appreciate your support of these important projects.
 Only those indicated as such in the booklet are tax deductible; your regular Field Trip registration fees are not tax deductible.

 What do my registration fees cover?

 We do our best to keep our fees to a minimum, while offering a great value for your money.
 Your fees cover the online registration software, printing and mailing of the Field Trip Guidebook, program staff and other administrative costs.
 Some trips have higher costs that cover bus or boat rentals, or are fundraisers for important ecological programs, properties, or research.